pippinbarr/snakes-we-live-by/info/README.md

 * Look at the [Code Repository](https://github.com/pippinbarr/snakes-we-live-by)

 ## License
-*Snakes We Live By* is licensed under a [Creative Commons Attribution-NonCommercial 4.0 Unported License](http://creativecommons.org/licenses/by-nc/4.0/).
+*SNAKISMS 2: Snakes We Live By* is licensed under a [Creative Commons Attribution-NonCommercial 4.0 Unported License](http://creativecommons.org/licenses/by-nc/4.0/).